Fred Trump: Legacy

 Where no black ones come to roam!

 No, no, no!
 Old Man Trump!

 Old Beach Haven ain't my home!

 Trump was indirectly claimed as a relative of Republican politician Fred J. Trump, a candidate in the 1956 Arizona gubernatorial election and correspondent of Richard Nixon during his 1960 presidential campaign against John F. Kennedy.

 Jerome Tuccille's 1985 biography of Donald Trump repeats Fred's fabrication that he was born in New Jersey and erroneously states that his middle name was Charles (not Christ).
 Donald's The Art of the Deal (1987) also claims that Fred was born in New Jersey as the son of an immigrant from Sweden (not Germany).
 The New York Post repeated the latter claim in its eulogy for Fred.
-As U.S. president, Donald incorrectly stated at least three times that his father was born in Germany.
+As U.S. president, Donald incorrectly stated several times that his father was born in Germany.
 According to a 2021 book about the last year of Donald's first presidency, he once spoke disparagingly of German Chancellor Angela Merkel, stating, "I know the fucking krauts", and pointing to his father's portrait, continued, "I was raised by the biggest kraut of them all."
 (Note: In 1990, Ivana Trump said that Fred's nephew, family historian and organization executive John Walter, greeted Donald at work by clicking his heels and saying "Heil Hitler", possibly as a family joke.)
+During his second presidency, Donald contended that German Chancellor Friedrich Merz "knows all about my father".

 In his 1993 biography of Donald Trump, Harry Hurt III asserts that Fred was a philanderer, with his alleged affairs in Florida leading him to be known as the "King of Miami Beach".
 In 1989 (while Donald was married to Ivana but tabloids had begun reporting about his affair with future wife Marla Maples), Fred reputedly lectured Donald that he could "have a thousand mistresses" but not to get caught in a single specific extramarital affair.
 According to Hurt, after Donald decided to accompany Ivana to her father's funeral in Czechoslovakia (amid their pending divorce), Fred told a longtime secretary and personal confidant, "I hope their plane crashes.
 Then all my problems will be solved."